Guitar Build Process

 If all has gone well, this should be *just* inside the newly-sanded/exposed neck-headstock break

-Mark a (squared) line 6mm down-neck from this - this is the fretboard/nut boundary.
+Mark a (squared) line 6mm down-neck from this - this is the zero-fret line.

 Now we can mark the body fret line